johnae/spook/README.md

 --   on_changed "^other_place/(.*)/(.*).txt", (a, b) -> cmd2 "other_stuff/#{a}/#{b}_thing.txt"
 --
 --
--- commands and functions can be added together to run all of them after each other cmd1 = command "ls -lah" cmd2 = command "echo [file]" file_handler = func name: "file_handler", handler: (file) ->
+-- commands and functions can be added together to run all of them in serial.
+If a cmd or -- function fails (non true return value), any later ones are skipped and the error is reported -- to the notifier. cmd1 = command "ls -lah" cmd2 = command "echo [file]" file_handler = func name: "file_handler", handler: (file) ->